csulva/Ragtime/README.md

 ```bash
 flask db migrate
 ```
 This will generate a new migration script.
-Then run
+Then run:
 ```bash
 flask db upgrade
 ```